„RESPONSIBILITY EXTENDS TO THAT POINT, WHERE AN EFFECT CAN BE ACHIEVED.“

 In addition, we support upcycling projects, donate to other organizations and participate in research projects to improve the recyclability of textiles.

 We bear responsibility for our planet and for future generations.

 In addition to the reduction of water quantities and environmentally harmful chemicals, we focus in particular on an environmentally-friendly design of our packaging materials and the choice of our shipping options.

-Concrete objectives here are climate-neutral shipping from the production in Asia and to our customers worldwide, the use of environmentally-friendly carton packaging from recycling material and the avoidance of plastic in our packaging.
+Concrete objectives here are climate-neutral shipping from the production in Asia and to our customers worldwide, the use FSC-certified cardboard packaging and the avoidance of plastic in our packaging.